Sport in Azerbaijan: Sport policy of Azerbaijan

 Sport in Azerbaijan is directly supported by the government.
 Azerbaijani national leader, Heydar Aliyev and later the President Ilham Aliyev have had personal attempts to promote and develop sports in order to improve the results of the country in the international arena.
 The Ministry of Youth and Sports of the Republic was established based on this vision in 1994 according to Decree no 861 of the former president Azerbaijan Heydar Aliyev.
 In 1995, in accordance with another decree, the Sports Foundation was set up and sport was funded by the resources allocated from President Fund.
 After I. Aliyev was elected the President of National Olympic Committee of Azerbaijan in 1997, sport in Azerbaijani Committee increased its international bonds.
 In 1997, Azerbaijani Milli Majlis adopted a law about "physical education and sports".
 On April 21, 2001, the Ministry of Youth, Sports, and Tourism of the Republic of Azerbaijan (MYST) was established.
 In 2003, with the Decree of the President of the Republic of Azerbaijan about "preparing for XXVIII Summer Olympic Games" Azerbaijani sportsmen started to prepare for XXVIII Summer Olympic Games in a more sophisticated way in order to have better achievement.
 There are 44 Olympic sports complexes operating in the cities and districts of Azerbaijan currently.

+Baku has been designated the World Capital of Sport for 2026.